 We’ve improved the appearance of all outgoing email notifications.
 And for administrators, there are new authentication settings and a new ability to test the email connection within the interface.

-We added the ability to have a default Quick Pick submission template apply for each incoming mailbox.
+We added the ability to have a default Issue Template (formerly called Quick Pick) apply for each incoming mailbox.
 This lets you kick off a particular workflow to every issue that comes into a specific mailbox.
 For example, you could set up a “New Employee” email box that kicks off your onboarding process, notifying multiple departments of a new hire.

 Another new feature within incoming email is the ability to block email attachments.
 This lets you prevent unwanted attachments such as company logos and social media icons from populating into attachments on your issues, keeping your attachment list short and relevant.